Small steps really make a difference.

 We rate each charger according to how much energy it uses when it’s left plugged in to the mains (the so-called ‘no-load mode’).
 This makes it easy to choose the most efficient charger.

-Five stars is the most efficient, while zero star chargers use the most energy in no-load mode (when they are left plugged in to the mains).
+Five stars is the most efficient, while zero star chargers use the most energy in no-load mode.

 Power ratings for our mobile phone chargers